miker704/Strife/patches2.md

 - Created function in dmServer Modal to check if a dmServer qualifies as a group chat.
 - Created function to process time stamp for dm message creation time it is basically the same process used to process and format the time when returning a dmServer with its dm messages but converted into a function.
 - Created function to process time stamp for message creation time it is basically the same process used to process and format the time when returning a Servers channel with its messages but converted into a function.
+- Removed unnecessary server assets in server.show.json.jbuilder file as it was never used. it is a nest version of half of the extrracted data for a server.

 ### Front-End Changes